Kruez0/_alg/README.md

 Homework 6:Learn from watching the teacher explain and youtube 觀看老師解說和youtube學習

 Qizhong : youtube and chatgpt if i dont know.
-But the other machine learning algorithm i did it once i know how one works.
+But the other machine learning algorithm once I know how one works, I just did the other by myself.